meilisearch/documentation/guides/main_concepts/indexes.md

 Sometimes you may want to ignore certain words in documents and search queries.
 To do so, **a set of stop words can be defined for an index**.
 Unless you actually need them, some words neither add semantic value nor context.
 Besides, they are often too frequent (i.e., `the` or `of` in English).

-By adding words to a stop words list, these specific terms will be excluded from your search.
+By adding words to a stop words list, these specific terms will ignored during search.
 It will avoid documents being considered highly relevant because of the presence of some words in an important [attribute](/guides/main_concepts/relevancy.md#_4-attribute) or in a good [position](/guides/main_concepts/relevancy.md#ranking-rules).
-This will also greatly improve the search time because all the documents containing only those words will not be used in the sorting of documents.
+This will also greatly improve the response time because all the documents that contain only those words will not be used for sorting of documents.

 For example, suppose you would perform the following search query: `the great gatsby`.
 Having the word `the` in a film review wouldn't make the review more relevant.
 By adding `the` to the stop word list, performance would be increased and search results more relevant.